 Be prepared by asking this question.
 Other people may be there to take notes and/or pray the whole time.
 These people serve important roles, but it's nice to know ahead of time.

 Side note: My husband was in a Sozo session with three people.
-One was there for note taking.
-BUT that person kept making out loud comments and judgements to my husband.
+One was there for note-taking.
+BUT that person kept making out loud comments and judgments to my husband.
 I was appalled when I heard this.
 If you are uncomfortable with any person in your session, you can let them know and ask them to leave.

 Will that be awkward?
 Yep!
 BUT that person will hopefully know how damaging they are and learn from it.
 The lead (the main person) will also know how hurtful that was and be able to do some damage control and process the issue with you and the other person.